AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 1. Save your changes.

 1. Create a folder called `js` under the `clientlibs` folder.
-1. Create a JavaScript file called `functions.js` under the `js` folder
+1. Create a JavaScript file called `functions.js` under the `js` folder.
 1. Create a file called `js.txt` under the `clientlibs` folder.
 1. Save your changes.
 The created folder structure looks like: